shahcompbio/spectrum_cfdna_figures/README.md

 ```

 ### Supplementary Tables
-Download the supplementary tables from the published paper (available from the journal website or supplementary materials).
+Download the supplementary tables from the published paper/

 ## Docker Environment